 UC Merced offers an undergraduate major leading to a B.S. degree in Chemistry.
 All of our programs meet the requirements for approval by the American Chemical Society.
 The curriculum is designed to meet the needs of students who plan to end their formal education with a bachelor's degree as well as those who wish to go on for an advanced degree.
 The UC Merced Chemistry B.S. graduate is well prepared to pursue a career in chemistry or an allied field.
 We offer both a basic chemistry program and three emphasis tracks in biological chemistry, environmental chemistry, and materials chemistry, which allow students to pursue interdisciplinary areas within a degree program that is still focused on chemistry.

 A degree in the chemical sciences opens the door to a wide variety of careers in industry or government service, forensic chemistry in crime laboratories, commercial fields such as patent law and scientific writing, and high school science teaching.
 Many chemistry majors go on to graduate study to prepare for careers in teaching and/or research at the college or university level, or research positions in the chemical, pharmaceutical, electronics or other high-tech industries.
 A major in chemistry is also an excellent foundation for medical school or other careers in the health sciences.

 Chemistry Program Learning Outcomes

-Graduates from the Chemistry program will have demonstrated:
+Graduates from the Chemistry programs will have demonstrated:

 - Fundamental knowledge and skills: Students are able to describe the major concepts and theoretical principles in chemistry.
-They can identify the central ideas underlying the principal subfields of chemistry--analytical, inorganic, organic, and physical chemistry—as well as the broader interdisciplinary subfields of biological, environmental and materials chemistry.
-Students are able to operated modern chemical instrumentation, perform chemical syntheses and carry out other essential chemical experiments with strict adherence to sound laboratory techniques as wells as good safety and hygiene practices.
-They know how to user modern web-based methods to effectively search the scientific literature.
+They can identify the central ideas underlying the principal subfields of chemistry— analytical, inorganic, organic, and physical chemistry—as well as the broader interdisciplinary subfields of biological, environmental and materials chemistry.
+Students are able to operate modern chemical instrumentation, perform chemical syntheses and carry out other essential chemical experiments with strict adherence to sound laboratory techniques as well as good safety and hygiene practices.
+They know how to use modern web-based methods to effectively search the scientific literature.